xdevelnet/x11k/README.md

 # Etc

-1) In comparison to other keyloggers, this one captures all opened windows instead of reading from global event vectorized array.
+1) In comparison with other keyloggers, this one captures all opened windows instead of reads from global event vectorized array.
 IDK which method is better.
 But it works fine enough.

 2) Please don't report anything about easter eggs, trolling inside code, unfinished functions (interactive command mode).

-3) Feel free to change default predefined falues inside default.h file (rebuilding is necessary after making changes).
+3) Feel free to change default predefined values inside default.h file (rebuilding is necessary after making changes).